Steve Dulcich helps the guys rescue a stripped '69 Plymouth Belvedere.

 Finnegan and Newbern take the barn-find '67 Firebird on an 800 mile road trip to race Freiburger and Dulcich in the Crusher Camaro.

-Freiburger and Finnegan race Dulcich and Newbern in a dirt-track shootout.
+Freiburger and Finnegan take on Dulcich and Newbern in a circle-track car shootout.

 Mike and Tony divert from a road trip to accept a challenge from drag racer Cleetus McFarland; it's a battle of diesel-swapped Fords, and the guys will take Mike's 1971 Torino wagon to new levels to get ready for it.